frostbone25/Unity-Offline-Depth-Of-Field/README.md

 # Unity Offline Depth Of Field

-High Quality Offline Depth of Field.
+High-Quality Offline Depth of Field.

-This has none of the short comings of regular Depth of Field effects, and it even works with transparent materials/objects.
+This has none of the shortcomings of regular Depth-of-field effects, and it even works with transparent materials/objects.
 It works by simply capturing the scene from many different angles in a circle, looking towards the focal point, and accumulating the captures into a render target which then gets saved to the disk.

 ![Render](GithubContent/Render.png)